 - There are weekly chapel services, interfaith dialogues, and spiritual direction provided by the Office of the Chaplain .
 Check out the Spiritual Formation and Service Opportunities available through the office

 Yoga Asana classes are a great way to bring the body, mind, and spirit together in a reflective practice.
-There are options in person including Intro to Yoga and Yoga and Journaling workshops and there are options online such as Rise and Stretch Yoga and Yoga for Desk-sitters.
+There are options in person including Intro to Yoga, Yoga and Journaling Workshops, Meditation Sessions and there are options online such as Rise and Stretch Yoga and Yoga for Desk-sitters.
 All workshops and trainings are listed at the link above.
 Please RSVP to request a yoga mat and to just let us know how many people to expect in the class.

 - You can find these and more dates on the UC calendar or follow Prevention and Advocacy on instagram to get updates: @UCPreventionandAdvocacy.